jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: You're welcome.

-Q: So the cops were doing all this prostitution?

-A: Pardon?

 Q: The cops were doing all this prostitution?

 A: No, no, the police were interfering with the runaways doing hair wraps and making jewelry and stuff like that.
 They were ticketing them, or kicking them off the beach.
 The only thing else they could do was prostitution or drugs.